|Reverse Polish Notation - RPN|

 For example, AB+C* is clearly (A+B)*C because the multiplication cannot be evaluated until the addition is evaluated to provide the second operand for the multiplication.

-That is if you evaluate A B + C * an operator at a time it goes:
+That is if you evaluate A B + C * one operator at a time it goes:

-In RPN an operator look just like a function which takes as arguments the two things written to its left.
+In RPN an operator looks just like a function which takes as arguments the two things written to its left.
+If you know about lambda expression this will seem very familiar.

 RPN is also a natural notation to use in programming languages because its evaluation corresponds to stack based evaluation - you hardly need any syntax analysis to evaluate RPN.